adityasonel/thereactapp/README.md

 # TheReactApp 🚀

 A powerful React-Native Modules &amp; UI Components showcase.
 That show you the power and wisdom of React-Native in Mobile Application Development.
 TheReactApp is a mobile application template built with some others powerfull react native libraries like [React Navigation](https://reactnavigation.org), [React-Native Vector Icon](https://github.com/oblador/react-native-vector-icons), [React-Native Linear Gradient](https://github.com/react-native-community/react-native-linear-gradient).
 Thanks to all respective developers - this libraries is all you need to build your react native app faster.
 Working Android Application demo coming soon on [Google PlayStore](https://play.google.com/store).
+For now you can download working APK here, [Download - TheReactApp](https://github.com/adityasonel/TheReactApp/raw/master/sample/thereactapp.apk)

-If you are newbie react-native developer there is many more things in this repo for you.
+If you are newbie React-Native Developer then this repo is 110% for you.

 ## Screenshots